intellihr/ui-components/CONTRIBUTING.md

 Each domain exports its publicly available resource using `index.ts`.

+The use of `export *` is allowed in Domain level given it has a proper control in the Component level.

-Import by alias is available
+Import by alias is possible

 ```typescript
 import { Button } from '@Domain/Buttons'